Weeks-UNC/ShapeJumper_V1/README.md

 ### Execution Instructions:
 Copy script ShapeJumper.sh to your current working directory.
 The directory you run this script in is where output will be generated.

 **Paired End Reads**
 `bash ShapeJumper.sh referenceSequence.fasta crosslinkRead1.fastq crosslinkread2.fastq controlRead1.fastq controlRead2.fastq`
 **Unpaired Reads**
 `bash ShapeJumper.sh referenceSequence.fasta crosslinkUnPairedReads.fastq controlUnPairedReads.fastq`

-Input file names: The fastq files are assumed to have Illumina generated file names for paired end reads and FLASH generated filenames for Unpaired.
+**Input file names**: The fastq files are assumed to have Illumina generated file names for paired end reads and FLASH generated filenames for Unpaired.
 Paired end read file names should contain a sample name followed by `\_S##\_L001\_R#\_001.fastq` where ## is an ilumina generated sample number and # is the read number, 1 or 2.
 Unpaired reads should contain the sample name followed by `.extendedFrags.fastq`.
 Failure to follow naming conventions will result in truncated and misnamed output files.